mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 The first case will be ignored because it does not contribute to the generation of a fork.

-The second point is, instead, more important in this discussion because a process can deny having sent a message *m* in order to hide its faultiness.
+The second point is, instead, more important in this discussion because a process can deny having sent a message *m* in order to hide its misbehavior.
 However, if *m* led to a fork, at least one process *p'* (*p != p'*) received *m*: the monitor can add this missing message in *p*'s message log without needing to take any further action, simply correcting the invalid message log received.

 From now on, the expression "inferring a message log" will be used to define the action carried out by the monitor to correct an invalid message log with the missing messages taken from other message logs received by *p*.